 Unfortunately standing behind the camera can feel a little daunting.
 But it doesn’t have to be!
 Being in the salon business for 40+ years (way before digital!!!), we’ve seen tons of examples of “what works” in salon photography.

-Take a peek inside some of our customers’ spaces for some great examples.
+Take a peek inside one of our customers’ spaces for some great examples.

 Here are our top tips for capturing the best photos possible.